The Thomas-Reiche-Kuhn sum rule as a consequence of a non-singular optical susceptibility in semiconductors: The TRK sum rule for the linear optical susceptibility.

 From Eq.~\eqref{eq:TRKf} it can be noted that $\int_0^\infty d\w\, \w\, \text{Im}[\chi_{ij}^{(1)}]=0$ for $i\neq j$.
 However, this follows more straightforwardly from the symmetry of the material rather than the TRK sum rule.
 For instance, in many crystal classes~\cite{misc1} we have $\chil=0$ when $i\neq j$~\cite{Boyd,Shen}, making this case in Eq.~\eqref{eq:TRKf} sort of trivial.
-Also, the number of $n_e$ in Eq.~\eqref{eq:TRKf} is the number of {\it valence} electrons per unit cell volume, which is the kind of weakly bound electron that enters in the high-frequency limit of $\chil$, as done in the literature~\cite{LandauSP2,CallawayQTOTSS,IbachSSP}.
+Also, the number $n_e$ in Eq.~\eqref{eq:TRKf} is the number of {\it valence} electrons per unit cell volume, as only these states contribute to the sum $\sum_n f_n$.
+This is the kind of weakly bound electron that enters in the high-frequency limit of $\chil$, as done in the literature~\cite{LandauSP2,CallawayQTOTSS,IbachSSP}.